ShahmirAlam/cse15l-lab-reports/lab-report-2-week-4.md

 ![](symptom2.png)
 - Expected Output: `[]`

 The failure inducing input was a file with an image linked and an incorrectly formatted link that had text between the `]` and `(`.
 The symptom was that the output still included the image link and the incorrectly formatted link.
-This was caused by a bug in the original code, as it did not check whether there was a `!` before the `(` which would mean it was actually an image link.
+This was because our code did not check whether there was a `!` before the `(` which would mean it was actually an image link.
 Also, the code didn't check whether the `]` and `(` were right next to each other.

 ## Code Change # 3